benjy1232/cs211-practice-problems/README.md

 - School Email: basesrrano@shockers.wichita.edu (This is the email I will be most likely to check)

 As of right now up to problem17 has comments

+# ALL OF THESE WERE COMPILED USING GCC AND NOT VISUAL STUDIO SO THEY MAY NOT WORK ON WINDOWS